Accept Payments Online: eChecks, ACH, Credit Cards, and More

 1. Accept Credit Cards and Debit Cards Online

-2. Accept eChecks through ACH Processing
+2. Accept Online Payments with eChecks and ACH

-ACH processing is governed by the National Automated Clearing House Association and has different transaction fees (often lower) than credit cards.
+ACH processing is governed by the National Automated Clearing House Association (NACHA) and has different transaction fees (often lower) than credit cards.
 It can also be more secure and predictable than waiting for a check to come in the mail, making it one of the better online payment options for small businesses.

 3. Look Into Mobile Payments, Which Continue to Grow

-Dipping a chip card, swiping a credit card, or keying in a credit card number on a mobile device is becoming the norm for many customers and businesses.
+Dipping a debit chip card, swiping a credit card, or keying in a credit card number on a mobile device is becoming the norm for many customers and businesses.
 Their payment is confirmed and an emailed receipt can be sent immediately.
-Add to that the ability to sell and buy services and products online, access cash flow reporting, manage customer accounts, and send invoices from anywhere you have a signal, and you start to see the benefits of using a mobile payment app for your business.
+Add to that the ability to sell and buy services and products online, access cash flow reporting, manage customer accounts, and send invoices from anywhere you have a signal, and you start to see the benefits of using a mobile payment app and contactless payment for your business.

 4. Provide an Online Payment Gateway